QinDeyun/CardBag/README.md

 ## Basic function

-The current version can recognize and manage three types of cards: campus card, bank card and ID card
+·The current version can recognize and manage three types of cards: campus card, bank card and ID card ·By calling the camera to automatically identify the card information, avoid the shortcomings of manual input, such as error-prone and tedious
+·All the cards of the user are displayed on the home page for the user to choose

 ![image](https://github.com/Cod1ngR1der/ActivityLifeCycle_205801/blob/master/app/src/main/res/drawable/github1.gif)![image](https://github.com/Cod1ngR1der/ActivityLifeCycle_205801/blob/master/app/src/main/res/drawable/github3.gif)![image](https://github.com/Cod1ngR1der/ActivityLifeCycle_205801/blob/master/app/src/main/res/drawable/github5.gif)

-By calling the camera to automatically identify the card information, avoid the shortcomings of manual input, such as error-prone and tedious

-All the cards of the user are displayed on the home page for the user to choose

 Click the card to display detailed card information and card pictures